AstronoMoore/vogon/README.md

 ```
 You will then be prompted to provide a directory e.g. ~/vogon_settings

-Please navigate to the setings file and add your TNS and Lasiar credentials.
+## Please then navigate to the setings file and add your TNS and Lasiar credentials.

+You will need to make a TNS bot which is straightforward

 ## Example Data Search